Cloud Based Services

 Cloud Computing can be defined as the practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.
-Companies offering these computing services are called cloud providers and typically charge for cloud computing services based on usage.
+Companies offering such kinds of cloud computing services are called cloud providers and typically charge for cloud computing services based on usage.

 Most cloud computing services fall into three broad categories:

-These are sometimes called the cloud computing stack, because they are build on top of one another.
+These are sometimes called the cloud computing stack because they are built on top of one another.
 Knowing what they are and how they are different, makes it easier to accomplish your goals.

-1. Cost Effective : Pay only for what you use
+- Cost-Effective: Pay only for what you use.

-4. Automatic updates : Rather than purchasing new software, customers rely on a SaaS provider to automatically perform the updates.
+- Automatic updates: Rather than purchasing new software, customers rely on a SaaS provider to automatically perform the updates.

-5. Scalability : It allows the users to access the services and features on demand.
+- Scalability: It allows the users to access the services and features on-demand.

 PaaS is a category of cloud computing that provides a platform and environment to allow developers to build applications and services over the internet.
 PaaS services are hosted in the cloud and accessed by users simply via their web browser.